AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 1. Add components to the data feed configuration.
 The left rail shows only components that are valid for data feeds.

-   >[!IMPORTANT]
-   >
-   >Certain dimensions cannot be used together in Experience Platform datasets, and therefore cannot be included in the same data feed.
-   >
-   >If you choose to include either the User Agent or Mobile ID dimensions, various dimensions cannot be used.
-   >
-   >For more information, expand the section below, **Dimensions that cannot be used together in data feeds**.

    * **Drag-and-drop**: Drag components from the left rail to the canvas.
 Hold **[!UICONTROL Shift]**, or hold **[!UICONTROL Command]** (macOS) or **[!UICONTROL Ctrl]** (Windows) to select and drag multiple components at once.
    * **Plus button**: Select the Plus ![Add](/help/assets/icons/Add.svg) icon next to any component in the left rail to add it to the canvas.
    * **[!UICONTROL Show all]**: Select **[!UICONTROL Show all]** at the bottom of the component list to open a dialog showing all available components.
 Select the checkbox next to each component you want to add, then select **[!UICONTROL Add selected]**.
 When a search term or filter tag is active in the left rail, an **[!UICONTROL Add all]** button also appears, letting you add all filtered results at once.